jmutai/k8s-pre-bootstrap/README.md

 ## Main info

 This playbook helps you setting up a Kubernetes Cluster on VMs or bare-metal servers.
-The entire installation is performed under sudo user account.
+The entire installation is performed under regular user account (but which is sudo user).
 Forked from jmutai/k8s-pre-bootstrap, thanks to him.

 ## Supported OS